-As the COVID-19 pandemic continues, our RUSH hospitals remain committed to delivering the best care possible, while keeping our patients and staff safe.
+Rush hospitals are committed to delivering the best care possible, while keeping our patients and staff safe.
 To do this, we may need to adjust our visiting hours and policies.
 We’ll continue to update this page with the information you need about these policies.

-For the health and safety of everyone on campus, we required all visitors to abide by RUSH safety practices, including those related to public health, infection prevention and control, and security.
-To help create a safe and healing environment, RUSH does not tolerate aggressive behavior of any kind, whether verbal or physical.
+For the health and safety of everyone on campus, we require all visitors to abide by Rush safety practices, including those related to public health, infection prevention and control, and security.
+To help create a safe and healing environment, Rush does not tolerate aggressive behavior of any kind, whether verbal or physical.
 All visitors must provide identification and wear a visitor badge, with some exceptions for minors (see below).

 - Inpatient visitation hours are from 8 a.m. to 8 p.m.